- Procedure Title: Discrimination and Harassment & Sexual Harassment

 The Director of Diversity/Ombudsperson or his or her designee may elect to initiate an informal complaint procedure at the time of filing either an oral or written complaint with the Office of Diversity & Equal Opportunity.

-Informal complaint procedures may involve efforts to mediate a resolution between the Complainant and Respondent.
+Informal complaint procedures may involve efforts to mediate a resolution between the accuser and accused..

 Informal complaint procedures afford all interested persons an opportunity to respond and submit information and documentation regarding the allegations.